Using the right privacy-focused browser can go a long way in protecting you from online tracking, WebRTC leaks, and browser fingerprinting.

 Waterfox doesn’t receive updates at quite the same rate as core Firefox, which means it isn’t always quite as secure as its fiery cousin.

 However, Waterfox is optimized for privacy by default, which makes it an excellent choice if you don’t want to change Firefox’s settings yourself.
-Waterfox is fully customisable, supports legacy plug-ins, and has telemetry, data collection, startup profiling and sponsored tiles removed automatically.
+Waterfox is fully customizable, supports legacy plug-ins, and has telemetry, data collection, startup profiling and sponsored tiles removed automatically.

-4GNUzilla IceCat: Built Entirely from ‘Free Software’
+4. GNU IceCat: Built Entirely from ‘Free Software’

 - Based on Firefox source-code

 - Built from free software

 - Only available for Linux